KxSystems/mqtt/examples/README.md

 # kdb+ interface for MQTT (Examples)

-The demonstration documented below provides users with a simple example use case for the interfacing of kdb+ with the MQTT messaging protocol.
+The demonstration documented below provides users with a simple example of interfacing kdb+ with the MQTT messaging protocol.

 ## Requirements

-It is assumed that the user has installed the `mqtt.so` or `mqtt.dll` binary in `$QHOME/[wlm](32|64)` following the instructions outlined [here](../README.md)
+It is assumed that the user has installed the `mqtt.so` or `mqtt.dll` binary in `$QHOME/[wlm](32|64)`, following the instructions outlined [here](../README.md)

 This demonstration requires that a MQTT broker is running on port 1883.
 This is the default running port for a Mosquitto broker running locally.
 You can install a local MQTT instance from Mosquitto by following the instructions [here](https://mosquitto.org/download/).
 This can be connected to locally or from a docker container (updating the connection address as appropriate).